chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

 .. figure:: Debug_control_console.png

 .. warning::
     There is a known issue in connecting all AP cores together.
-The Hunter ELP core is missing from the cluster view.
+The Cortex X4 core is missing from the cluster view.
 As a workaround, you can create two target connections as described in the ``Creating a new connection`` section: one for ELP core alone and the other one for the rest of AP cores.

 Switch between SCP and AP
 #########################

 #.
 Right click on target and select ``Debug Configurations``;
 #.
-Under ``Connection``, select ``Cortex-M3`` for SCP and ``Arm-Hayes_x/Arm-Hunter_x`` for AP core x and then debug.
+Under ``Connection``, select ``Cortex-M3`` for SCP and ``Arm-Cortex A520_x/Arm-Cortex A720_x`` for AP core x and then debug.

 .. figure:: switch_cores.png